NORTHERN MICHIGAN UNIVERSITY and GREEK LETTER SOCIAL ORGANIZATIONS

 A. write a petition (application available from the Greek governing council/s) to be recognized, which will have to be approved by the Greek Council.

 B. be formally invited to campus by the Dean of Students (if a National organization), after the Dean has received a positive recommendation from the Greek Council.
+Prospective sororities will first petition the Panhellenic Council.
+The Panhellenic Council will pass its recommendation on to the Greek Council.
+Prospective fraternities will petition the Greek Council directly.

 C. define the purpose of the organization in a manner that distinguishes it as a Greek organization (if it is a prospective local social fraternity or sorority).